8 Best Scotland Road Trips: Scenic Routes, Driving Itineraries & Travel Tips

 • Take in the iconic Queen’s View along Loch Tummel, which is named after Queen Victoria, who visited the region in 1866.
 The vantage point at the Forestry Commission’s Visitor Centre offers a breathtaking vista of Schielhallion, one of Scotland’s most famous mountains.

-• Aberfeldy, although not on the official route, makes a good base for exploring local attractions like the Tay Bridge, Black Watch Monument, 16th century Castle Menzies, Cluny House Gardens, Lundin Farm Stone Circle, and Dewar’s Aberfeldy Distillery.
+• Aberfeldy, although not on the official route, makes a good base for exploring local attractions like the Tay Bridge, Black Watch Monument, 16th-century Castle Menzies, Cluny House Gardens, Lundin Farm Stone Circle, and Dewar’s Aberfeldy Distillery.

 • A mecca for thrill-seekers, the white water rapids on the River Tay at Grandtully offer opportunities for kayaking, rafting, and canyoning, with lots of local companies providing access and equipment, whatever your level of skill or knowledge.

 • Historians should stop at the Gorge of Killiecrankie, the site of one of the bloodiest battles during the Jacobite Risings in 1689.
 Take a walk up to the viewpoint at Soldier’s Leap, where a Redcoat soldier is said to have jumped 18 feet across the ravine to escape the pursuing Jacobites.
-Salmon can often be seen jumping around the falls here, and keep an eye out for red squirrels and woodpeckers which are quite prolific during fall, when the colors are spectacular.
+Salmon can often be seen jumping around the falls here, and keep an eye out for red squirrels and woodpeckers, which are quite prolific during fall, when the colours are spectacular.

 • Admire the listed historic house of Scone Palace, situated near the village of Scone and the city of Perth.
-Scone Palace was the crowning place of Scottish kings where Macbeth, Robert the Bruce, and Charles II were once crowned.
+Scone Palace was the crowning place of Scottish kings, where Macbeth, Robert the Bruce, and Charles II were once crowned.
 Nowadays, this red sandstone palace is among the very finest surviving examples of the late Georgian Gothic style in the United Kingdom.

 View down a body of water surrounded by forests to a snow capped mountains